brandontrabucco/design-bench/README.md

 ## Available Tasks

-Current model-based design benchmarks used by researchers (circa 2020) typically vary from paper-to-paper.
+Current model-based design benchmarks (circa 2020) typically vary from paper-to-paper.
 For example, tasks employed by biologists differ strongly from those of interest to roboticists.
-In this benchmark, we provide a common interface for tasks that span a wide-range of disciplines, from materials science, to reinforceent learning.
+We provide a common interface for tasks that span a wide-range of disciplines, from materials science, to reinforceent learning.
 We list these tasks below.

 * __Biology__: Protein Fluorescence: `design_bench.make('GFP-v0')`
 * __Chemistry__: Molecule Activity: `design_bench.make('MoleculeActivity600885-v0')`